-Our association has been legaly established in November 2016 with the name ‘Asociatia European Energy Union‘ received from Romanian Ministry of Justice.
+Our association has been legaly established in November 2016 with the name ‘Asociatia European Energy Union‘ received from the Romanian Ministry of Justice.

-According to European Commission, Joint Research Centre, Intellectual Property and Technology Transfer, the term “Energy Union” has been intensively used by the European Commission to promote its energy policy since 2015 (see https://ec.europa.eu/commission/energy-union-and-climate/state-energy-union_en; https://ec.europa.eu/commission/energy-union-and-climate/state-energy-union_en), thereby European Commission cannot authorise our association for the external use of the European Emblem and the name “European Energy Union”.
+According to the European Commission, Joint Research Centre, Intellectual Property and Technology Transfer, the term “Energy Union” has been intensively used by the European Commission to promote its energy policy since 2015 (see https://ec.europa.eu/commission/energy-union-and-climate/state-energy-union_en; https://ec.europa.eu/commission/energy-union-and-climate/state-energy-union_en), thereby the European Commission cannot authorise our association for the external use of the European Emblem and the name “European Energy Union”.

 We truly believe that your association is responsible and has no intention of creating confusion among European citizens.
 However, we cannot authorise the use of the European Emblem and the name “European Energy Union” by your association.

 Firstly, the term “Energy Union” has been intensively used by the European Commission to promote its energy policy since 2015 (see https://ec.europa.eu/commission/energy-union-and-climate/state-energy-union_en ; https://ec.europa.eu/commission/energy-union-and-climate/state-energy-union_en ).